nomannafees/UniversitySystem/README.md

 View university details: The system provides a list of universities with their associated degree programs.

 ### 10. Usage
-Note: Must Run for Dummy Data if you have followed the step 6 and already run migration and seed then can skip this last step-10
+<b>Note</b>: Must Run for Dummy Data if you have followed the step 6 and already run migration and seed then can skip this last step-10
 # Php artisan migrate --seed

 ## 11. Admin Login
-localhost:8000/admin/login
+localhost:8000/admin/login <br>
-Email:admin@admin.com
+Email:admin@admin.com<br>
 Password: admin@123

+## 12. Must run  the npm
+npm run dev

+## 12. After Login
+After Admin login the Dashboard will be show <br>
+<b>Note</b>: Only Admin can access dashboard.